You may want to read:

 To make matters worse, the church is being restricted from meeting together to share knowledge and information in person and worship God together.
 The very place where God, who is Truth, is to be proclaimed and celebrated corporately is being restricted in many states while protests, some funerals, and political gatherings are being permitted without recourse.

-Similarly, books on how God has delivered individuals from sexually perverted lifestyles are being forbidden to be sold in online bookstores.
+Similarly, books on how God has delivered individuals from sexually perverted lifestyles are being forbidden from being sold in online bookstores.
 At the same time, the owners and managers of the large social media platforms have taken it upon themselves to become the arbitrators of what is true and false.

 Attacking truth is the beginning of removing a person’s or society’s freedoms—since, after all, it is God’s truth that ultimately sets us free (John 8:32).
 This new development of attempting to determine and restrict what is considered truth and who can receive it is nothing short of the beginning of a digital book burning in America.